dell/csm-docs/content/docs/getting-started/installation/helm/modules/observability/_index.md

 | [PowerFlex: Storage Pool Consumption By CSI Driver](https://github.com/dell/karavi-observability/blob/main/grafana/dashboards/powerflex/storage_consumption.json)              | Provides visibility into the total, used and available capacity for a storage class and associated underlying storage construct                                        |
 | [CSI Driver Provisioned Volume Topology](https://github.com/dell/karavi-observability/blob/main/grafana/dashboards/topology/topology.json)                                     | Provides visibility into Dell CSI (Container Storage Interface) driver provisioned volume characteristics in Kubernetes correlated with volumes on the storage system. |

+### Scalable Kubernetes Metrics for Observability and Visualization

+To visualize Dell CSI driver–provisioned metrics from multiple clusters in a single Grafana dashboard, users can create multiple data sources by navigating to Data Sources in the left-hand menu and selecting `Add new Data Source`.
+Provide the exposed Prometheus URL from each cluster along with the required authentication details.
+Karavi Observability includes sample dashboards with drill-down capabilities to help kick-start a unified observability experience across multiple Kubernetes clusters.

 Sample dashboards for KubeVirt volumes are available in Karavi Observability for each supported platform.
 To use these dashboards, first install KubeVirt by following the official [KubeVirt documentation](https://kubevirt.io/user-guide/cluster_admin/installation/#installing-kubevirt-on-kubernetes).
 Once KubeVirt pods are running, install CDI using the [CDI installation guide](https://kubevirt.io/user-guide/storage/containerized_data_importer/#containerized-data-importer).
 Ensure that `kube-state-metrics` is enabled and scraped by Prometheus, as these metrics are required for writing join PromQL queries that power the drill-downs in the sample Grafana dashboards.
 Below are the locations of the dashboards that can be imported to visualize KubeVirt metrics: